Electrostat-Lab/Clean-Code/chaptertwo/Chapter 2.md

 - Designing variables, objects and classes with intention revealing names is a powerful concept in nowaday's code.

 ## Introduction :
-• This chapter will take you through best naming conventions practices owing that you already know java by heart.
+- This chapter will take you through best naming conventions practices owing that you already know oop by heart.

 ## Use Intention-revealing names :
-• Try as much as you can to avoid vague names that don’t clarify your intentions, for example method names that don’t clarify or show what do these methods actually do.
+- Try as much as you can to avoid vague names that don’t clarify your intentions, for example method names that don’t clarify or show what do these methods actually do.
-• Use the names that reveal the intention and the use of the proposed context, examples :
+- Use the names that reveal the intention and the use of the proposed context, examples :
-▪ Recall making a `Date` class that displays today’s date in a text view, so when examining the class, there found to be a variable named `double t;` which should stand for `time`, so instead of using a letter to describe a time, it would be more obvious to use `time` instead.
+- Recall making a `Date` class that displays today’s date in a text view, so when examining the class, there found to be a variable named `double t;` which should stand for `time`, so instead of using a letter to describe a time, it would be more obvious to use `time` instead.